httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ~~~
 {: #ex-response title="Sample HTTP Response"}

-As this is a longer example, only the indefinite-length encoding is shown in
+As this is a longer example, only the indeterminate-length encoding is shown in
 {{ex-bini-response}}.
-Note here that the specific text used in the reason
+Note here that the specific text used in the reason phrase
-phrase is not retained by this encoding.
+is not retained by this encoding.

 ~~~ hex-dump
 03406607 72756e6e 696e670a 22736c65  .@f.running."sle